Skip to main content

 }

-1. Click Save and examine how the rule works on different documents in the set.
-To check how the rule handles errors, you can enter test values in the fields on the data form manually.
-The rule will be re-applied each time you change the field value.
+Click Save and examine how the rule works on different documents in the set.
+To check how the rule handles errors, enter test values in the fields on the data form manually — the rule re-applies each time you change the field value.

 Checking the sick leave duration

-4. Select the “Start Date”, “End Date”, and “Duration” fields in the list of fields.
-It’s important to select the fields in both columns since we aren’t going to only read field values, but also correct them if necessary.
+3. Select the “Start Date”, “End Date”, and “Duration” fields in the list of fields.
+Select the fields in both columns — the rule both reads field values and corrects them if necessary.

 // Create variables for all the fields you're going to access